mahmoud/sedimental/entries/benching_microbenchmarks.md

 In under one week, [*Statistics for Software*][s4s] blew past [*10 Myths for Enterprise Python*][10moep] and became the most visited post in the history of the PayPal Engineering blog.
 It even earned [a Japanese translation][s4s_jp] already.
-I take this as an indicator of increased focus on software quality, which makes me quite happy.
+Taken as an indicator of increased interest in software quality, this really floats all boats.

 There were enough emails and comments to warrant one quick followup in particular.